zerospiel/docs/docs/admin-before.md

 The k0rdent initialization process involves tools such as Helm and FluxCD.

-1. [helm install kcm](admin-installation.md) brings up the bootstrap components (yellow on the picture above)
+1. [`helm install kcm`](admin-installation.md) brings up the bootstrap components (yellow in the above diagram).
-1. kcm-controller-manager sets up webhooks to validate its `CustomResource`s, then cert-manager handles the webhooks’ certificates
+1. `kcm-controller-manager` sets up webhooks to validate its `CustomResource` objects, then cert-manager handles the webhooks’ certificates.
-1. kcm-controller-manager generates `Release` object corresponding to the kcm helm chart version
+1. `kcm-controller-manager` generates a `Release` object corresponding to the KCM helm chart version.
-1. kcm-controller-manager (or rather the [release-controller](https://github.com/k0rdent/kcm/blob/main/internal/controller/release_controller.go) inside it) generates template objects (`ProviderTemplate`/`ClusterTemplate`/`ServiceTemplate`) corresponding to a `Release` to be further processed
+1. `kcm-controller-manager` (or rather the [release-controller](https://github.com/k0rdent/kcm/blob/main/internal/controller/release_controller.go) inside it) generates template objects (`ProviderTemplate`/`ClusterTemplate`/`ServiceTemplate`) corresponding to a `Release` to be further processed.
-1. kcm-controller-manager generates a `HelmRelease` object for every template from p.3 (Important: it includes also kcm helm chart itself)
+1. `kcm-controller-manager` generates a `HelmRelease` object for every standard template.
+Note that this includes the KCM helm chart itself.
 1. [Flux](https://github.com/fluxcd/flux2) (source-controller and helm-controller pods) reconciles the *HelmRelease* objects.
 In other words, it installs all the helm charts referred to in the templates.
 **After this point, the deployment is completely controlled by Flux.**
-1. kcm-controller-manager creates a `Management` object that refers to the above `Release` and the `ProviderTemplate` objects.
+1. `kcm-controller-manager` creates a `Management` object that refers to the above `Release` and the `ProviderTemplate` objects.
 The `Management` object represents the k0rdent management cluster as a whole.
 The management cluster Day-2 operations (such as [upgrade](admin-upgrading-k0rdent.md)) are  executed by manipulating the `Release` and `Management` objects.
-1. kcm-controller-manager generates an empty `AccessManagement` object. `AccessManagement` defines [access rules](template-intro.md#template-life-cycle-management) for `ClusterTemplate`/`ServiceTemplate` propagation across user namespaces.
-Further `AccessManagement` might be edited and used along with admin-created `ClusterTemplateChain` and `ServiceTemplateChain` objects.
+1. `kcm-controller-manager` generates an empty `AccessManagement` object. `AccessManagement` defines [access rules](template-intro.md#template-life-cycle-management) for `ClusterTemplate`/`ServiceTemplate` propagation across user namespaces.
+Further, the `AccessManagement` might be edited and used along with admin-created `ClusterTemplateChain` and `ServiceTemplateChain` objects.